Acellera/htmd/README.md

 ## Licensing

-HTMD Community Edition is free to use for non-profit work.
+HTMD Community Edition is free to use for not-for-profit work.
 Contact Acellera [www.acellera.com/contact](https://www.acellera.com/contact/) for information on the full version HTMD Pro or if you need a different license.

 ## Download HTMD